Condensation, damp & mould

 ‘Penetrating damp’ is caused by moisture coming into the house through leaking or cracked pipework, a damaged roof, blocked guttering, gaps around window frames and cracked or defective rendering and brickwork.
 All these problems can be remedied.

 ‘Rising damp’ is due to a defective (or non-existent) damp course.
-This will leave a ‘tide mark’ about a meter above the floor.
+This will leave a ‘tide mark’ about a metre above the floor.
 Fixing rising damp is a job for a qualified builder.

 NB: Newly built homes can sometimes feel damp because the water used during its construction is still drying out.